Sowing seeds for community and ecological resilience.

 We grow more than 50 native perennials, with a focus on local and regional species that support pollinators and beneficial insects.
 We collect much of our seed from local natural plant populations in order to provide you with plants adapted to our area.
 Those not naturally occurring in our area are sourced as close as possible.
 ALL species we offer are naturally found in MN.

-In 2024 we are offering 40+ flowering plants and a small selection of grasses and sedges.
-We have sturdy second-year plants of many species, along with smaller plugs in 6-packs.
-We will offer a limited number of 50-plug trays specially curated for specific conditions (rain garden, med-dry, shade, septic mound) containing 10 species that range in color and bloom time, depending on availability.
+We offer our plants in 6-opacks and as sturdy second-year plants.
+We also offer a limited number of 50-plug trays specially curated for specific conditions (rain garden, med-dry, shade) containing a mix of species that range in color and bloom time.

 Why plant natives?